 5. Take a break from feeding duties

-When you are breastfeeding your little one, only the two of you will be able to experience the magical bond that this creates.
+When you are breastfeeding your baby, only the two of you will be able to experience the magical bond that this creates.
 If you express milk, your partner will be able to help out with feeding.
-However, once you begin weaning your baby, your little one can take his or her allocated spot at the family table and start learning to feed themselves.
-If it is still too early, any one of your family members can feed your baby, not just you.
+However, once you begin baby weaning, your little one can take his or her allocated spot at the family table and start learning to feed themselves.
+If it is still too early, any of your family members can feed your baby, not just you.

 6. Your baby’s personality will develop

 Just like adults, every baby has their own little unique personality that will come out when you begin baby weaning.
 For instance, your little one will let you know immediately what tastes and textures they like or dislike.
 Most babies are adventurous eaters and will eat anything you give them, while others require a little bit of coaxing.
 Some like to play with their food, while others like to eat it up right away.
 Whatever special traits your baby possess, be sure to enjoy every minute of it and encourage a little bit of playfulness during mealtimes.